ultral/ultral.github.io/it/aac-en.md

 ![Agreements As Code](assets/aac_59_aac_en.png?raw=true "Agreements As Code")

 It is the translation of my speech [TechLeadConf 2020-06-09](https://techleadconf.ru/2020/abstracts/6772).
-Before we start I'd like to be on the same page with you.
+Before we start, I'd like to be on the same page with you.
 So, could you please [answer](https://www.menti.com/96ctmh3mr6)?
 How much time will it take to:

 * Create a new environment for testing?
 * Update java & OS in the docker image?